Earl of Ilchester: Earls of Ilchester (1756)

+Family tree

 Present peer

 Robin Maurice Fox-Strangways, 10th Earl of Ilchester (born 2 September 1942) is the son of Raymond George Fox-Strangways, younger son of the 8th Earl, and his wife Margaret Vera Force.
 He was educated at Loughborough College and had a career with Lloyds Bank.
 In 2003 he was living at Frankton, Warwickshire.
 On 2 July 2006 he succeeded to the peerages.

 On 19 July 1969, he married Margaret Elizabeth Miles, daughter of Geoffrey Miles, and they had two children: